LucasDiasJorge/Persinetics-Tests/Ascii-Solution/README.md

 ## Example Memory Comparison

+### Single Characteres

-1 - Using int: 4 bytes.Using String: At least 40 bytes.
+1 - Using int: 4 bytes.

+2 - Using String: At least 40 bytes.
 This includes the character array, the String object overhead, and other metadata.

-2 - Multiple Characters (e.g., "abc"): Using int: 3 characters * 4 bytes each = 12 bytes.
+### Multiple Characters (e.g., "abc"):

+1 - Using int: 3 characters * 4 bytes each = 12 bytes.

-Using String: 2 bytes per character * 3 characters + overhead = approximately 46 bytes or more.
+2 - Using String: 2 bytes per character * 3 characters + overhead = approximately 46 bytes or more.

 ### Access Time: